kerns/commander-v/README.md

 ## Overview

-**Commander V was a gifted and beloved ship captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** He did this for the power combine multiple files, together with an ASCII tree view of your project's directory structure to your clipboard – giving greater structure and context for the files and folders you share.
+**Commander V was a gifted and beloved ship captain who gave his life to take the form of an extension for Microsoft's Visual Studio Code** [<a name="donotaskwhy">1</a>].
+He did this in exchange for the power of combining multiple files, together with an ASCII tree view of your project's directory structure, to your clipboard – giving greater structure and context for the files and folders you share.

-Sharing like this makes it easier to pair with an AI for help with your code, and to solve problems in a way that makes sense for the system as a whole – not just that one system or function.
+Sharing in this way makes it easier to pair with an AI for help with your code, and to solve problems with an approach that makes sense for the system as a whole – not just for a single function or system in isolation.

-It can also help overcome limits of memory and reduce the drifting toward hallucination that smaller, self-hosted models are known to experience when pressed at length.
+Regularly reorienting your partner AI the current state of the files you're working with helps overcome limits of memory, and reduces the drift toward hallucination that smaller, self-hosted models are known to experience when pressed at length.

 Watch...👇👀🍿